azaryasph/finpro-stigma-rakamin-ds-36/README.md

 ```
 ## 📝 Usage/Examples

+To use this project, you need to run the `Stage_2_Preprocessing_STIGMA.ipynb` notebook.
+This notebook contains the second stage of the project, which includes the preprocessing of the STIGMA dataset.

-Provide examples on how to use your project.
-For example, you can show how to run your `Stage_2_Preprocessing_STIGMA.ipynb` notebook:
+Here's how to run the notebook:

 ```bash
 jupyter notebook Stage_2_Preprocessing_STIGMA.ipynb